Luzkan/smells/content/smells/magic-number.md

 ### Exceptions

-The numbers should not always be replaced with intentional names.
-The best example I can give are math & physics formulas.
-I would write the formula for kinematic energy as `kinematic_energy = (mass * (velocity**2))/2`, leaving the _two's_ as they are.
-On the other hand if a formula would have a known constant like `PI`, then I would definitely create a constant expressing that in fact, the `3.14159` is `PI` _(... by the way it could be a [Clever Code](./clever-code.md), it would be best to use `math.pi` built-in instead)_.
+Numbers should not always be replaced with intentional names.
+The best example that I can give are math & physics formulas.
+The formula for the kinematic energy would be written as `kinematic_energy = (mass * (velocity**2))/2`, leaving _two's_ as is.
+On the other hand, if a formula had a known constant like `PI`, then I would definitely create a constant that expresses that, in fact, the `3.14159` is `PI` _(... by the way it could be considered as a [Clever Code](./clever-code.md), it would be best to use `math.pi` built-in instead)_.

 ---